Australian Open: Courts

-Since 2008, all of the courts used during the Australian Open are hard courts with Plexicushion acrylic surfaces (though Melbourne Park does have eight practice clay courts these are not used for the tournament).
+From 2008 to 2019, all of the courts used during the Australian Open were hard courts with Plexicushion acrylic surfaces (though Melbourne Park does have eight practice clay courts which are not used for the tournament).
 This replaced the Rebound Ace surface used from the opening of Melbourne Park.
 The ITF rated the surface's speed as medium.
+Since 2020, the courts have used a GreenSet surface.

+Current courts

 Ranking points

 Ranking points for the men (ATP) and women (WTA) have varied at the Australian Open through the years but presently players receive the following points: